pololu/p-star-examples/buzzer-beep.X/README.md

-# Buzzer Frequencies Example for the P-Star
+# Buzzer Beep Example for the P-Star

 ## Summary

-This example shows how you can program a P-Star to play simple notes on a buzzer.
+This example shows how you can program a P-Star to play simple beeps on a buzzer.
 It uses Timer 3, CCP2 in compare mode, the RC1/CCP2 pin, and a low-priority interrupt.